uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 ---
 title: Become a teacher in England
+description: |-
+  A summary of the requirements for becoming a teacher in England.
+date: "2021-03-05"
 related_content:
   Find postgraduate teacher training courses: https://www.gov.uk/find-postgraduate-teacher-training-courses Apply for teacher training in England: https://www.gov.uk/apply-for-teacher-training